hadamlenz/responsive-wrapper/readme.md

 ## functions

-The functions are available with `responsiveWrapper` class if you added the scripts and styles to the page.
+The functions are available with `responsiveWrapper` object if you added the scripts and styles to the page.

 ```js
 /**